 So, that kind of talks about what happens when people do want to interconnect.
-Then will is the question as has been alluded to of what happens when people don't want to interconnect.
+Then there is the question as has been alluded to of what happens when people don't want to interconnect.

 Typically the smaller the carrier is, the more desirous they are of interconnecting because the less market power they have to try to force anyone else into becoming their customer.
 If you are a small ISP you can't deny someone interconnection and hope that they will give you money.
-If you are a market dominant provider, however, you can deny someone interconnection and then hope that they will turnaround and say, well, we have to interconnect with you in order to provide good service to their customers, will therefore will open our wallets and pay what you demand.
+If you are a market dominant provider, however, you can deny someone interconnection and then hope that they will turnaround and say, well, we have to interconnect with you in order to provide good service to their customers, therefore will open our wallets and pay what you demand.
 Even though there is no value being conferred there.
 There is no value being traded for the money.
 It's an extortive process rather than a provider customer process.

-So there are bottom up and top down ways of addressing this, and what I think we've all observed is that the bottom way up way of addressing this doesn't work very well, right.
-Individual Internet exchange points ask their members saying our policy is an MMLPA, a mandatory multi-lateral peering agreement so anyone who comes to this exchange point must peer with everyone else simply causes the people who don't want to peer with those people to stay away from that exchange point.
+So there are sort of bottom up and top down ways of addressing this, and what I think we've all observed is that the bottom way up way of addressing this doesn't work very well, right.
+Individual Internet exchange points and their members saying our policy is an MMLPA, a mandatory multi-lateral peering agreement so anyone who comes to this exchange point must peer with everyone else, simply causes the people who don't want to peer with those people to stay away from that exchange point.

-There are exceptions where it serves some useful function for a big guy to come and (Inaudible) but the rule is much more like in perth where the big Australian carriers are all present in the building but they don't peer with anybody at the exchange because the exchange has an LPA and none of them want to be forced to peer with anybody they don't want to peer with, therefore, nobody gets the advantage of having them on the switch fabric.
+There are exceptions where it serves some useful function for a big guy to come and peer but the rule is much more like in Perth where the big Australian carriers are all present in the building but they don't peer with anybody at the exchange because the exchange has an MMLPA and none of them want to be forced to peer with anybody they don't want to peer with, therefore, nobody gets the advantage of having them on the switch fabric.

-So bottom up, MMLPA, it's been well understood for a long way that that doesn't work well.
+So the bottom up, MMLPA, it's been well understood for a long way that that doesn't work well.

 On the other hand, the top down government regulation of any market dominant player tends to work pretty well, right, if you have a communications regulator, if you have a competition regulator, having them say, well, as long as you have 70% market share, you need to not behave in an abusive manner, and that means you not trying to compel people who don't want to be your customer to be your customer.
-If somebody wants to Internet with you on an equal basis you need to treat them as an equal even if they are actually smaller than you, not categorize them as someone who owes you money for some reason.
+If somebody wants to interconnect with you on an equal basis you need to treat them as an equal even if they are actually smaller than you, not categorize them as someone who owes you money for some reason.

 >> UTA MEIER-HAHN: Okay.
 Can you wrap it up?

->> Okay.
+>> BILL WOODCOCK: Okay.

 >> UTA MEIER-HAHN: I have many questions, but I'm sure that you have many questions, as well.
 So I would like to stick to the promise.
 Also the remote people, please, if you have questions, tell our remote moderator.